caoyongji/testnet/docs/design/transaction_types.md

 If channel participant does a channel_solo_close at the wrong state, this is how you stop them.
 Anyone is allowed to publish this tx, it doesn't have to be one of the two channel participants.
-The blockchain records who closed a channel most recently in a tree. channel ids can't be reused for a long time, so the record will be good.
+The blockchain records who closed a channel most recently in a tree. channel ids can't be reused for a long time, specifically for `channel_closed_time` - as per governance - blocks since the last modification, so the record will be good.
 The channel can be slashed many times, but each time it is slashed the evidence needs to be for a higher nonce.

 # channel_timeout